MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/about/lcow.md

 ## Other options we considered

 When we were looking at ways to run Linux containers on Windows, we considered WSL.
 Ultimately, we chose a virtualization based approach so that Linux containers on Windows have the same app compatibility as Linux containers on Linux.
+Using Hyper-V also makes LCOW more secure and more flexible.

-There is also a gap around storage.
-Many linux containers rely on mounted storage and WSL doesn't include an ext4 driver.
+With that said, there are also gap in functionality when running containers on WSL.
+Storage gets complicated since many linux containers rely on mounted storage and WSL doesn't include an ext4 driver.

 We may re-evaluate in the future but, for now, LCOW will continue to use Hyper-V.  If you have thoughts, please send feedback through github or UserVoice.